LenaRibena/point_cloud_tree_generation/reports/README.md

 >
 > Answer:

-We mainly used hydra with config yaml files specific to the task.
+We mainly used Hydra with config yaml files specific to the task; specifically, one was created for configuring any preprocessing, and one was created for configuring the training arguments - among some of which are hyperparameters.
 In order to run the task, an example could be to either run it with the default configs in the config file `python -m tree.train` or if we want to overwrite anything for specific experiments: `python -m tree.train epochs=40 model=flow`

+Sweeping was also implemented using wandb in connection with Hydra.
+The sweep would run over [the training script](src/tree/train.py), and run a bayesian optimization over the hyperparameters defined in the Hydra configuration file.
+To run a sweep, one would need to run ```wandb sweep configs/sweep.yaml```, followed by: ```wandb agent <sweep_id>```

 ### Question 13